dagronf/DSFSparkline/README.md

 ### Using prebuilt views

-A prebuilt view is useful to quickly add a sparkline using SwiftUI or via Interface Builder (while providing previews using @IBDesignable).
+A prebuilt view is useful to quickly add a sparkline using SwiftUI or via Interface Builder.
 These views a slightly more limited set of styling and customizations but are much quicker to implement than using overlays directly.

 For the most part, the prebuilt types will be all you need.